-- 2.2.3.4.1 The workstream strongly recommends that a Directorate for Institutional Culture be created within the SU leadership and management structures.
-This manner of formalising the responsibility for the University's institutional culture will empower this critical portfolio with resources and executive capability and facilitate the achievement of a fundamental recommendation made by the Khampepe Report.
+8¡8¡9¡0;7 The.workstream.strongly.recommends.that.a.Directorate.for.
+Institutional.Culture.be.created.within.the.SU.leadership.and.management. structures; This manner of formalising the responsibility for the University's institutional culture will empower this critical portfolio with resources and executive capability and facilitate the achievement of a fundamental recommendation made by the Khampepe Report.
 The establishment of a Directorate would also ensure that this portfolio can be conferred a degree of accountability, further enhancing the potential for its success over the longer term.
-It is envisioned that this directorate would be located within the ambit of the Deputy Vice-Chancellor: Transformation, Social Impact and Personnel. - 2.2.3.4.2 It is strongly recommended that the plans developed for the Stellenbosch Transdisciplinary Institute for Race and Racism Studies (STIRRS) be taken forward.
-This recommendation is elaborated in the section of Workstream 4.
-Its mission would contribute to the vision of Stellenbosch University as "Africa's leading research-intensive university, globally recognized as excellent, inclusive and innovative, and advancing knowledge in service of society" (Vision 2040, 2018). - 2.2.3.4.3 It is recommended that the University design and install friendship and well-being benches across the university, starting with a pilot at Krotoa.
-The idea is to create spaces that intentionally plant the seed of community at a grassroots level, such that even the simple act of sitting down for a moment of relaxation can contribute to fostering a sense of cohesive student identity.
+It is envisioned that this directorate would be located within the ambit of the Deputy Vice-Chancellor: Transformation, Social Impact and Personnel.

+2.2.3.4.2 It.is.strongly.recommended.that.the.plans.developed.for.the.
+Stellenbosch.Transdisciplinary.Institute.for.Race.and.Racism.Studies.(STIRRS).be. taken.forward; This recommendation is elaborated in the section of Workstream 4.
+Its mission would contribute to the vision of Stellenbosch University as "Africa's leading research-intensive university, globally recognized as excellent, inclusive and innovative, and advancing knowledge in service of society" (Vision 2040, 2018).

-- 2.2.3.4.4 It is recommended that workstream's initial ideas for a publication on changing Institutional Culture be taken forward.
-This would require the support of a range of stakeholders at the University, including the office of the Deputy Vice-Chancellor for Transformation, Social Impact and Personnel; the Transformation Office; the Division for Student Affairs; student leadership structures; and faculties, who would provide research support. - 2.2.3.4.5 It is recommended that the project on Voices of Redress be taken Forward (see recommendations under Workstream 4). - 2.2.3.4.6 Finally, the workstream recommends that a documentary on the History of Stellenbosch University with a focus on institutional culture and change, be pursued.
-This will require leveraging SU's archives and libraries, and interviews with members of the SU community, present and past.
+8¡8¡9¡0;9 It.is.recommended.that.the.University.design.and.install. friendship-well\being.benches.across.the.university?starting.with.a.pilot.at.Krotoa; The idea is to create spaces that intentionally plant the seed of community at a grassroots level, such that even the simple act of sitting down for a moment of relaxation can contribute to fostering a sense of cohesive student identity.
+8;8;9;0;0 It.is.recommended.that.workstream.9"s.initial.ideas.for.a.publication. on.Changing.Institutional.Culture.be.taken.forward; This would require the support of a range of stakeholders at the University, including the office of the Deputy Vice-Chancellor for Transformation, Social Impact and Personnel; the Transformation Office; the Division for Student Affairs; student leadership structures; and faculties, who would provide research support.

+8;8;9;0;0 It.is.recommended.that.the.project.on.Voices.of.Redress.be.taken. forwardj.(see.recommendations.under.Workstream.0)

+8;8;9;0;0 Finally?the.workstream.recommends.that.a.documentary.on.the. history.of.Stellenbosch.University?with.a.focus.on.institutional.culture.and.change? be.pursued; This will require leveraging SU's archives and libraries, and interviews with members of the SU community, present and past.
 This documentary is envisioned to fill the role of an easily digestible, broadly appealing medium to tell the story of the university's efforts to transform its institutional culture, from the point of departure that SU is attempting to become an inclusive and equitable university that serves all students and staff and is seen as a resource available to the broader Stellenbosch and Winelands community.
 The workstream recommends that the story is told through the voices of students, staff, alumni and Stellenbosch community members.
 This project will require the support of the Corporate Communication and Marketing Division; the Division for Student Affairs; and would benefit from collaboration with departments such as the Libraries, Department of Journalism, and the Department of History.